sensu/sensu-docs-legacy/source/docs/0.22/installation-guide.md

 [Ansible](https://www.ansible.com) to install and configure Sensu &ndash;
 running through a manual installation for the exercise alone is _strongly recommended_.
-Sensu's [architecture](/architecture) is one of its most compelling features, and learning how all of Sensu's moving parts work together will greatly improve your ability to leverage Sensu's architecture to your advantage.
+Sensu's [architecture](/architecture) is one of its most compelling features, and learning how Sensu's components work together will greatly improve your ability to leverage Sensu's architecture to your advantage.

 _**NOTE: manual installation is recommended for pre-production environments only.** Please note that this guide is not intended to provide instruction for